THUNER-project/THUNER/README.md

 sensitivity tests using these competitors.

 ## Installation
+The THUNER repository can be cloned from github in the usual ways.
+Cloning the repository is the easiest way to access the demo, workflow and gallery folders.

-The thuner package may be installed via conda
+The thuner package can also be installed via conda
 ```sh
 conda install -c conda-forge thuner
 ```
-While installation using conda is preferred, thuner may also be installed using pip, although the esmpy package must first be installed manually as detailed [here](https://xesmf.readthedocs.io/en/latest/installation.html#notes-about-esmpy).
+While installation using conda is preferred, thuner may also be installed using pip.
+To install with pip, the esmpy package must first be installed manually as detailed [here](https://xesmf.readthedocs.io/en/latest/installation.html#notes-about-esmpy).
 THUNER can then be installed using
 ```sh